Andrew-Pai/ECE-124/README.md

 # ECE-124
-Uwaterloo ECE Course: Digital Circuits and Systems Labs
+This is a collection of labs from ECE 124: Digital Circuits and Systems Labs